Steps to Sustainability in Spain…

 Less Plastic

-Plastic has been a big theme on the agenda in 2019 and 2020.
-In Spain a plastic tax is being introduced.
+Plastic has been a big theme since 2023 when Spain introduced the plastic tax.
 I have also been looking at ways to reduce the use of plastic at home.
-Recently I have seen other materials such as bamboo and even Olive stones as new sustainable materials.
-Both good options to choose as replacements for plastic.
-I bought a new salad bowl this week, rather than plastic, I got a bamboo one.
+Recently I have seen other materials such as bamboo and vegetable textiles.
+The most recent example, I bought a new salad bowl this week, rather than plastic, I got a bamboo one.
+Even Olive stones as being used as new sustainable materials to create bioethanol.

 Reducing Food Waste

 Reducing food waste is something I´m sure we can all do more of.
-During lockdown going out to buy food something we avoided due to the queues.
-So suddenly we all became more resourceful and creative.
-I began to use the freezer again to cook meals in batches.
+Since the price rises in food and other bills, I have began to use the freezer again to cook meals in batches.
 Using up fruit and vegetables that were past their best in soups, smoothies and sauces.
 I calculated portion sizes and even used my kitchen scales again.

 Eat by Season